Opp Ned#

 An illustration of Opp Ned's interface

-Load/Edit/Save and Notes
+Load/Edit/Save (and Notes CV input)

 The Load/Edit/Save switch and encoder are used to modify arpeggios.
 More details can be found in the section below titled Changing arpeggios.
+The Notes CV input can be used to switch between saved arpeggios.

-Octaves (and Oct CV input)
+1/2/3 (and 1/2/3 CV input)

 Changes the span of the arpeggio.
 Options are 1, 2, or 3 octaves.

-Direction (and Dir CV input)
+Direction (and Up/Dn CV input)

 Changes whether the arpeggio ascends (Up), descends (Down), or ascends then descends (UD).

-Pattern (and Ptn CV input)
+Shape (and Shape CV input)

 Changes how the arpeggio plays back.